 While your home may require a deep clean, you can easily begin by throwing away these 30 things now.
 By throwing away I mean recycling, donating or selling — only trash them as a last resort.

-I know the task may seem daunting and you may be wondering where to start.
+I know the task of decluttering your home may seem daunting and you may be wondering where to start.
 Even if you have only 15 minutes to spare, you can still accomplish a lot by using the following suggestions.

 You don’t even have to give these items a second thought since there is no excuse to keep them laying around the house.